 Signs of Addiction to Mirtazapine

-Symptoms of mirtazapine addiction include taking the drug longer than was prescribed, needing more and more mirtazapine to elicit the desired effects, spending most of the day considering the drug and how to get more of it as well as the effects it produces, being unable to cease taking it, faking symptoms in order to receive new prescriptions, and sudden differences in behavior, physical appearance, and hygiene.
+Symptoms of mirtazapine addiction include taking the drug longer than a doctor prescribes, needing more and more mirtazapine to elicit the right effects, spending most of the day considering the drug and how to get more of it.
+Other considerations are chasing the effects it produces, being unable to cease taking it, faking symptoms in order to receive new prescriptions, and sudden differences in behavior, physical appearance, and hygiene.
 Behaviors also include pretending to lose prescriptions and taking the drug without a proper prescription.

 How Mirtazapine Helps With Other Addictions

-Because of the means by which mirtazapine acts in your body, it has long been considered useful for treating various addictions.
+Because of the means by which mirtazapine acts in your body, medical professionals consider it to be useful for treating various addictions.
 These include alcohol, cocaine, benzodiazepines, marijuana, and opiates.
 As mentioned, this medicine acts on serotonin.
-It also affects norepinephrine, which is a stress hormone that is produced in the adrenal glands.
+It also affects norepinephrine, which is a stress hormone that originates in the adrenal glands.
 It helps with the anxiety common in some addictions, like those to opiates and cocaine.
-Mirtazapine is now a common medication found in detox treatment facilities, where it tends to be injected.
+Mirtazapine is now a common medication many use in detox treatment facilities, where it medical professionals administer it via injection.

 How We Help at Granite Recovery Centers